 - Add cheese to the whole area of each tortilla.

 - Add chicken mixture to HALF of the quesadilla.
 Let tortilla get crispy on the bottom as the cheese is melting.
+Turn up the heat if you need to.
 Lift up tortilla with your spatula to see when tortilla is nice and crispy.
 Then FOLD the tortilla over with your spatula and press down gently.

 - Repeat this process until all quesadillas are complete!
 If you are using avocados, slice them now.
 I always wait until the end for this so they stay fresh looking.
-Put out all your toppings: cilantro-lime sour cream, your favorite salsa, scallions, cilantro – everything your little heart desires!
+Put out all your toppings: cilantro-lime sour cream, your favorite salsa, scallions, cilantro.

 Notes